BUILD Applications FAQs

 The BUILD Transportation Discretionary Grants Final Notice of Funding Opportunity outlines the selection criteria in detail.
 For more information, please view the NOFO.

-What is the minimum and maximum grant award for BUILD Transportation Discretionary Grants?
+- What are the minimum and maximum grant award sizes for BUILD Transportation Discretionary Grants?

 For projects located in urban areas, the minimum award is $5 million.
 Please note that the minimum total project cost for a project located in an urban area must be $6.25 million to meet match requirements.